leikareipa/leikareipa.github.io/blog/does-bad-spelling-increase-llm-response-quality/content.md

 > GPT-4 Turbo
 ![{iframe}{inline-class:model-response}](./2-2-gpt4.html)

 These responses are in a way better than the normally-elicited ones, as now there's some level of flake accumulation on the ground.
 But the presentation is less consistent than the ones from broken spelling.

 It's a fairly unusual way to word this request, so maybe it's not surprising that the first-iteration responses are a mixed bag.
 In that sense, simply misspelling the original predictable prompt would be the way to go.

-Whether bad spelling is the <i>best</i> way to prompt this is another matter.
-If poor spelling was a distraction in the less mundane prompts of Fire and Ray tracer, it may be so in mundane ones as well to some extent.